Last Updated on May 29, 2024 by Soumya

 Yes, that is right.

-Set up in a multistoried old convent, a little further away from the hustle and bustle of downtown Lisbon, The Museum of Azulejos can keep captivated for hours.
-On the top floor, is a a huge blue and white tile panel that gives you an idea how Lisbon looked like before 1755.
+Set up in a multistoried old convent, a little further away from the hustle and bustle of downtown Lisbon, The Museum of Azulejos can keep you captivated for hours.

 Yes, that’s right.

-Lisbon is one of the few European cities that has a real eclectic collection of museums.
+Lisbon is one of the few European cities with a truly eclectic collection of museums.
 The collection is not just confined to art and archaeology but spans much wider.

-Tiles, Coaches, Fado, Design, Costumes, Ethnology, News – you name it.
+Tiles, Coaches, Fado, Design, Costumes, Ethnology, News – Lisbon has museums for everything.
 And I am not even talking of all the ancient and contemporary art museums, palaces, and archaeology storehouses that dot the city.

 If you love museums, then you have to come to Lisbon.

-Try this Portugal virtual tour to get a sneak peek into some of these amazing museums.
+📖 Related Read: Try this Portugal virtual tour to get a sneak peek into some of these amazing museums.

 Lisbon has a vibrant street art scene.

-Lisbon’s street art is nothing short of extraordinary.
-A stroll through the historic neighborhoods of Lisbon immediately reveals how big an open art museum Lisbon is.
-Of street murals and graffiti!
+A stroll through the historic neighborhoods of Lisbon immediately reveals how big an open art museum it is – full of street murals and graffiti!

 The city also has a special museum dedicated to commissioning and showcasing innovative street art – The Underdogs Gallery.

-The best way to experience Lisbon’s vibrant street art scene is by taking a guided tour through the narrow alleys and discovering old and new pieces.
+✦ Pro Tip: The best way to experience Lisbon’s vibrant street art scene is by taking a guided tour through the narrow alleys and discovering old and new pieces.

 Lisbon has some really long bridges.